ushadow/socket_input/README.md

-An self-contained demostration of using hand as browser input using Kinect and websocket.
+A self-contained demostration of using hand as browser input using Kinect and websocket.

 # Development Environment
 The code is developed and tested on Ubuntu 11.10.